SATE-Lab/DisBurser/dataset/Hbase/Redit-Hbase-26027/README.md

 4. Apply network delay to both of the region servers.
 5. Call batch api to read data.
 6. Check the log of the client (shown in console), it will stuck at `AsyncRequestFutureImpl.waitUntilDone` forever rather than timeout.

+Notice: If the testcase results differ from expectations, consider adjusting the hbase-client version in the pom.xml to the injected/fix version.